KashifWajid/docker-k8s-helm-local-demo/readme.md

 # Docker → Docker Compose → Local Kubernetes (kind/minikube) → Helm

-**Goal:** Build a tiny demo web app, containerize it with Docker, run it with `docker run`, run with `docker compose`, deploy to a local Kubernetes cluster (I'll show both `kind` and `minikube` options), and finally package and deploy it with Helm.
+**Goal:** Build a tiny demo web app, containerize it with Docker, run it with `docker run`, run with `docker compose`, deploy to a local Kubernetes cluster (I'll show both `kind`), and finally package and deploy it with Helm.

 This tutorial uses a simple **Node.js + Express** app (single file) and shows every file and command you need.
 Copy/paste the files and commands into a project folder and run them.